mrparkers/terraform-provider-keycloak/docs/resources/oidc_microsoft_identity_provider.md

 - `first_broker_login_flow_alias` - (Optional) The authentication flow to use when users log in for the first time through this identity provider.
 Defaults to `first broker login`.
 - `post_broker_login_flow_alias` - (Optional) The authentication flow to use after users have successfully logged in, which can be used to perform additional user verification (such as OTP checking).
 Defaults to an empty string, which means no post login flow will be used.
 - `provider_id` - (Optional) The ID of the identity provider to use.
 Defaults to `microsoft`, which should be used unless you have extended Keycloak and provided your own implementation.
 - `default_scopes` - (Optional) The scopes to be sent when asking for authorization.
 It can be a space-separated list of scopes.
-Defaults to `openid profile email`.
+Defaults to `User.read`.
 - `accepts_prompt_none_forward_from_client` - (Optional) When `true`, unauthenticated requests with `prompt=none` will be forwarded to Microsoft instead of returning an error.
 Defaults to `false`.
 - `disable_user_info` - (Optional) When `true`, disables the usage of the user info service to obtain additional user information.
 Defaults to `false`.
 - `hide_on_login_page` - (Optional) When `true`, this identity provider will be hidden on the login page.
 Defaults to `false`.